williamagyapong/Divvy-bikeshare-network/README.md

 but mostly one-way trips, and throughout the weekdays and on weekends, with casual users making more rides on weekends than on weekdays and vice versa for members.
-The analysis revealed that the Streeter Dr & Grand Avenue bike station is the most central station, while the State St & 95th St station appeared to be the most critical to information flow in the bike-share network. there were many Divvy bike-share stations with low usage of public bikes.
+The analysis revealed that the Streeter Dr & Grand Avenue bike station is the most central station, while the State St & 95th St station appeared to be the most critical to information flow in the bike-share network.
+There were many Divvy bike-share stations with low usage of public bikes.
 The bike-share network can be thought of as involving one big giant component which suggests that similar strategies can be adopted to bring improvement in ridership across all or most of the stations.